2019 Lacan’s Écrits Conference: Call for Papers

 Organized by the Duquesne Psychology Department

-Without doubt the foundational text of Lacanian psychoanalysis, Jacques Lacan’s Écrits remains, fifty years after its (1966) publication, an invaluable resource for how we might understand – and practice – psychoanalysis.
-As labyrinthine as it is enigmatic, Écrits is at once Lacan’s manifesto for what a Freudian psychoanalysis should be, and the condensed companion-piece to the first fifteen years of his weekly Seminar.
+Without doubt the foundational text of Lacanian psychoanalysis, Écrits remains, fifty-three years after its publication, an invaluable resource for how we might understand – and practice— psychoanalysis.
+As labyrinthine as it is enigmatic, Écrits is at once Lacan’s manifesto for what a Freudian psychoanalysis should be, the condensed companion-piece to the first fifteen years of his weekly Seminar and a treasure trove of philosophical intervention, cultural critique, and polyvalent provocation.

-The publication, in 2007, of Écrits: The First Complete Edition in English (translated by Bruce Fink), made Lacanian theory more accessible to the English-speaking world.
-And yet Lacan’s Écrits remains inexhaustible, an array of elliptical texts that invite multiple interpretations and interventions.
-The 2019 Lacan’s Écrits Conference will extend this tradition of exposition and engagement by hosting many of the world’s foremost experts on Lacan, and by exploring multiple perspectives on, and applications of Lacan’s Écrits.
+The 2006 publication of Écrits: The First Complete Edition in English (translated by Bruce Fink), made Lacanian theory more accessible to the English-speaking world.
+Yet Écrits remains an inexhaustible array of elliptical texts that invite multiple interpretations and interventions.
+This conference will extend this tradition of exposition and engagement by hosting many of the world’s foremost experts on Lacan, and by exploring multiple perspectives on, and applications of, these still-generative texts.

-- The specific text(s) of the Ecrits should be foundational to your presentation.
+- The specific text(s) of Écrits should be foundational to the presentation.

-- The Ecrits should be taken up as “living” text, with the aim of extending its reach.
+- The Écrits should be taken up as “living” texts, with the aim of extending its reach.
 Attempts at authoritative interpretation should be avoided.

 - Presentations that speak to “real-world” issues will be given special consideration.
 Concrete cultural, clinical, social, political, professional, and organizational problems and trends should be illuminated and brought into dialogue with theory.
 Papers that are more conceptual in nature, however, are still welcome.

-- You should strive to speak in your own style, not Lacan’s, and should prioritize clarity and a spirit of engagement with the audience.
+- The author should strive to speak in her own style, not Lacan’s, and should prioritize clarity and a spirit of engagement with the audience.

-Proposals for papers and panels should be submitted by April 1st, 2019, and will be peer reviewed.
+• PROPOSALS FOR PAPERS AND PANELS should be submitted by MAY 1st, 2019, and will be peer reviewed.
 Acceptance will be announced by May 1st, 2019.

-Please send your proposals to: LacanConference2019@hotmail.com – mentioning ‘Paper Proposal 2019 Lacan Ecrits Conference’ or ‘Panel Proposal 2019 Lacan Ecrits Conference’ in the subject box.
+• SEND proposals to: LacanConference2019@hotmail.com – Subject line: ‘Paper Proposal 2019 Lacan Ecrits Conference’ or ‘Panel Proposal 2019 Lacan Ecrits Conference.’

-Organizing committee: Yael Baldwin, Dan Collins, Bruce Fink, Derek Hook, Mike Miller, Calum Neill, Stephanie Swales and Stijn Vanheule.
+Yael Baldwin, Dan Collins, Bruce Fink, Derek Hook, Michael Miller, Calum Neill, Stephanie Swales and Stijn Vanheule.